alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 {% include figure.liquid path="assets/img/2026-04-27-rl-with-gnns/gnn_main.svg" class="img-fluid" alt="A graph neural network processes observations in graph format and outputs to an action space with dimension depending on the input graph." %}

 Graph Neural Networks (GNNs) have gained significant attention in recent years due to their ability to model relational data and capture complex interactions between entities.
-To date, most applications of GNNs have been in paradigms such as supervised and unsupervised learning, used for tasks such as node classification, link prediction, and graph classification.
+To date, GNNs have mostly been applied in the supervised and unsupervised learning paradigms for tasks such as node classification, link prediction, and graph classification.

 Deep reinforcement learning (RL) has also been an area of active research, with many successful applications in games, robotics, and control tasks.
 However, the potential of GNNs in RL remains relatively underexplored.